REI Co-op Passage 1 Review

 Our Analysis and Test Results

-This model is unique from other 1Ps in that it preserves much of what makes its 2P version great.
-It provides 40" of headroom at peak height and its large, 8 sq. ft. vestibule makes it possible to keep your gear outside of the tent but still protected from the elements.
+This model is different from other one person models in that it preserves much of what makes its two person version great.
+It provides 40 inches of headroom at its peak height and has a large, 9.5 square foot vestibule, which makes it possible to keep your gear outside of the tent but still protected from the elements.

-As far as 1-person tents go, this one offers quite a bit more than average.
-Its 36.5" width is more than enough for a standard 20" sleeping pad, and its 88" length and steeper head and foot walls ensure there is enough room for a 6' foot sleeper.
-The moneymaker on this tent is the peak height of 40".
-Typically the move from 2P to 1P versions means a drastic reduction in this critical dimension, but in this case, it's only marginally lower than the 2P and considerably higher than the peak height of many other 1Ps.
-We love being able to sit up completely without our heads touching the top or having to hunch over.
+As far as one person tents go, this one offers quite a bit more than average.
+Its 36" width is more than enough for a standard 20 inch sleeping pad, and its 88 inch length and steeper head and foot walls ensure there is enough room for a six foot sleeper.
+The big payoff for this tent is its peak height.
+Typically the move from 2P to 1P versions means a drastic reduction in this critical dimension, but in this case, it is only marginally lower than the 2P and considerably higher than the peak height of many other 1Ps.
+On trail, it provided ample room for us to sit up completely without our heads touching the top or having to hunch over.

 Ease of Set Up

 The Passage 1 is about as easy as it gets to pitch a freestanding tent.
-Much like its 2P counterpart, it comes with a basic X-pole design; two long poles each secure into grommets at diagonal corners.
-A handful of hooks clip into place to volume out the tent.
-The fly clips in at the corners, and the trapezoidal vestibule requires two stakes.
+Like its two person counterpart, it comes with a basic X-pole design; two long poles each secure into grommets at diagonal corners.
+A handful of hooks clip into place to volume out the tent, and the fly clips in at the corners.
+One slightly annoying feature of the setup is that since there is no horizontal support pole, tensioning the fly too much can pinch the two poles together, creating a little bit of sag in the canopy; it just requires a little more attention.

 If you are flying solo, this tent is one of the best budget options if you need to set up fast in the rain.
-The poles and fly are color-coded so that you don't have to wonder about whether or not everything is oriented correctly.
 As would be expected with a tent at this price point, it comes with basic hook stakes.
 They'll bend out of shape eventually, but they're certainly not the cheapest ones that we have come across.
 The takedown is equally simple.
 We think after the second or third time around, one person could set up this tent in just a few minutes.

-The weather resistance of this model isn't superb, but it is buoyed by a solid vestibule.
-It runs long and low to the ground, and the trapezoidal geometry makes it easy to avoid the pitfalls of a saggy fly.
-It is also easy to tension in other areas as well.
+The weather resistance of this model isn't superb, but it is buoyed by a solid vestibule that runs low to the ground and stakes out far away from the tent body.
 The bathtub floor mitigates the effects of splashback from the ground onto the tent.
 In total, the design sets you up for success when the skies open up.
-We also like the ventilation, especially if it's possible to keep the fly door open at night.
+We also like the air vent at the top, and the ability to unzip a little bit of the fly door without having to leave everything completely exposed.

 The flipside of having that lofty peak height is that positioning the tent at a campsite is increasingly important, especially in windy conditions.
-We recommend trying your best to angle it in such a way that the tent runs perpendicular to the wind so that it isn't getting broadsided all night.
-It's somewhat modest, but we also appreciate the clearance the fly provides on the non-vestibule side as well.
+We recommend trying your best to angle it in such a way that the tent is pitched with the narrow end facing the wind so that it isn't getting broadsided all night.
+It's much more modest than the vestibule side, but we also appreciate the clearance the fly provides on the opposite side as well.
+There is even a clip on the tent that attaches to fly, pulling the wall away from the sleeper (and avoids getting their sleeping bad wet).

 The plastic pieces seem like they belong on a budget tent, but they are sturdy enough to withstand being accidentally stepped on a time or two.
 There's no plastic connector hub on the poles, just a big old plastic hook.
-We see this as a positive since that style of hub found on many, many other tents (budget and non-budget alike) tends to be one of the first pieces to snap.
+We see this as a positive since that style of hub found on many other tents (budget and non-budget alike) tends to be one of the first pieces to snap.
+This model also comes with a pole sleeve that allows you to do a field repair in the event that one of the poles snaps.

 Weight & Packed Size

-At almost four pounds, the Passage 1 certainly isn't breaking any ultralight records.
+At a little over four pounds, the Passage 1 certainly isn't breaking any ultralight records.
 However, if you do primarily camp alone, it offers weight savings of almost a pound and a half over its 2P counterpart.

 It's marginally heavier than other budget 1Ps, but with this category of tent, we don't think it is as much of an issue.